 You should avoid any communication with the at-fault party, their lawyers, your insurance company, and the at-fault driver’s insurance company without a lawyer present.
 Any of these parties may try to manipulate you into admitting partial fault for the accident so that they can lower your compensation.
 While you will likely have to answer questions from these parties at some point during your case, your lawyer should be present to ensure that all questions are proper and that you understand what is being asked.

-Why Should I Choose Brach Eichler Trial Lawyers?
+Why Should I Choose Brach Eichler Injury Lawyers?